1989 World Series: Game 3

-During the ten-day delay, Candlestick Park was inspected, and found to have only minor damage.
+During the ten-day delay, Candlestick Park was inspected and found to have only minor damage.
 This was quickly repaired, and the stadium was deemed safe to use.
-At the start of Game 3, emergency responders who had aided during the earthquake, including police officers and firefighters, were honored and threw out the ceremonial first pitch.
+A series of ceremonies took place before the start of Game 3.
+A moment of silence was first observed for those who died in the earthquake, followed by a performance of the "Theme from San Francisco" by the cast of Beach Blanket Babylon.
+Stevie Wonder was slated to play the national anthem on his harmonica at Game 3 on October 17, but pulled out days following the earthquake.
+Instead, Larry Gatlin and the Gatlin Brothers, who had been slated to perform at Game 4 on October 18, sang the anthem before Game 3.
+Finally, emergency responders who had aided during the earthquake, including police officers and firefighters, were honored and threw out the ceremonial first pitch.

 The starters were the Game 1 starters, Stewart and Garrelts.
 The ten-day delay due to the earthquake allowed both staff aces to start.

-Dave Henderson just missed hitting three home runs for the A's as his first inning shot bounced off the top of the wall for a double.
+Dave Henderson just missed hitting three home runs for the Athletics as his first inning shot bounced off the top of the wall for a double.

 Giants catcher Bill Bathe became the fifth National League player in World Series history to hit a home run in his very first at-bat.

 When Game 3 was originally scheduled for October 17, the scheduled starting pitchers were Bob Welch for the A's and Don Robinson for the Giants.
 Meanwhile, Ken Oberkfell was slated to start at third base for the Giants, with Matt Williams moving over to shortstop instead of the benched José Uribe.
 Also, Pat Sheridan was slated to take over for Candy Maldonado in right field for the Giants.
 Maldonado told ESPN that he was in the clubhouse getting ready when the earthquake hit.
 The first person he saw in the midst of all of this was his teammate, Robinson, who told Maldonado that he sensed that an earthquake was occurring.
 For Oakland, Ron Hassey was slated to be the starting catcher for Game 3 in place of Terry Steinbach, as Hassey was at the time Welch's personal catcher.

-This game set a record for most combined HRs hit in a World Series game (7) as well as tying a record for most HRs hit by a single team (5) in a World Series game (the New York Yankees won Game 4 of the 1928 World Series against the St. Louis Cardinals, which like this series, would end in a sweep).
-This record for combined HRs in a World Series game would endure until Game 2 in 2017, in which the Astros and Dodgers combined for 8 HRs.
+This game set a record for most combined home runs hit in a World Series game (7) as well as tying a record for most home runs hit by a single team (5) in a World Series game (the New York Yankees won Game 4 of the 1928 World Series against the St. Louis Cardinals, which like this series, would end in a sweep).
+This record for combined home runs in a World Series game would endure until Game 2 in 2017, in which the Astros and Dodgers combined for 8 home runs.